Course Description

 Writing 105M focuses on the strategies, processes, and theories of effective multimedia communication.
 We study writing in the context of digital technologies that enable combinations of different media–for instance, images, audio, video, and/or interactivity used alongside alphanumeric text to convey a message.
 Projects in the course involve analyzing, creating, and reflecting on new ways of communicating that include multiple modes.
 We examine digital rhetoric and the opportunities and constraints that digital technologies offer as we experiment with multimedia compositions.

-All of the projects in the course center around an issue, problem, or topic that you select; your goal is to communicate information, persuasive, and/or engaging messages to different audiences using different media.
+All of the projects in the course center around an issue, problem, or topic that you select; your goal is to communicate informative, persuasive, and/or engaging messages to different audiences using different media.

 The schedule, projects, and resources for the class are all available at https://sorapure.net/105m.
 The website will be updated throughout the quarter.
-There is also a Canvas website for this course which will be used just for due dates and posting grades.
+There is also a Canvas website for this course which will be used just for due dates, attendance, and posting grades.
+Here is a link to a PDF with the course syllabus, projects, and schedule; the schedule will be updated with any changes on this website but not on the PDF.

 Grade proportions and policies